 Lord John Alderdice

-Previously a consultant psychiatrist at the Centre for Psychotherapy he established in Belfast, Lord Alderdice is currently a Clinical Professor in Psychiatry at the University of Maryland (Baltimore), a Senior Research Fellow and Director of the Centre for the Resolution of Intractable Conflict at Harris Manchester College (University of Oxford) and Chairman Emeritus of the Centre for Democracy and Peace Building (Belfast).
+Previously a consultant psychiatrist at the Centre for Psychotherapy he established in Belfast, Lord Alderdice was also until recently a Clinical Professor in Psychiatry at the University of Maryland (Baltimore), and is a Senior Research Fellow at Harris Manchester College (University of Oxford), Director of the Centre for the Resolution of Intractable Conflict and Chairman Emeritus of the Centre for Democracy and Peace Building (Belfast).

-As Leader of the Alliance Party of Northern Ireland he played a significant role in negotiating the 1998 Good Friday Agreement, and when the Northern Ireland Assembly was elected he became the first Speaker of the new Assembly.
-In 2004 he retired as Speaker on being appointed by the British and Irish Governments to be one of the four members of the international Independent Monitoring Commission (IMC), put in place to close down the paramilitary organizations and monitor security normalization.
-He served throughout the seven and a half years of the IMC.
+As Leader of the Alliance Party of Northern Ireland he played a significant role in negotiating the 1998 Good Friday Agreement, and when the Northern Ireland Assembly was elected, he became the first Speaker of the new Assembly.
+In 2004 he retired as Speaker on being appointed by the British and Irish Governments as one of the four Commissioners of the international Independent Monitoring Commission (IMC), put in place to close down the paramilitary organizations and monitor security normalization.
+He served throughout the life-time of the IMC.